 When the right time to build a design system is a question a lot of small teams are asking these days.
 If you talk to different product teams the opinions can vary.

-Another factor in the decision-making process should be whether or not outside stakeholders need to have a fundamental understanding of the structure of the product.
-Giving transparency to what the team is building and also how they're building it will be an important part of the growth of the team and product.
-Also, it should be understood that a good design system will be a living document and will need ongoing support.
+Another factor in the decision making process should be whether or not outside stakeholders need to have a fundamental understanding of the structure of the product.
+Giving transparency into what the team is building and also how they’re building it will be important part of the growth of the team and product.
+Also it should be understood that a good design system will be a living document and will need ongoing support.
 Documentation will only be the first step.

-Lastly, your team's goal should be to create something that lives independently from the source that created it.
-A critical question should be "What do we need to capture so that any team member can build with all the understanding they need?"
-This is our goal at AVVAY, especially when thinking about scaling issues.
-If a future designer doesn't have access to the rest of the team their understanding should come from reading guidelines and examples we've set forth.
-This should give them a really good sense of how we've realized the product.
+Lastly, your team’s goal should be to create something that lives independently from the source that created it.
+A critical question should be “What do we need to capture so that any team member can build with all the understanding they need?”
+This is our goal at AVVAY especially when thinking about scaling issues.
+If a future designer doesn’t have access to the rest of the team their understanding should come from reading guidelines and examples we’ve set forth and getting a really good sense of how we’ve realized the product.

 So again, the answer of when may not be as important as figuring the why of the question.
 If there is a clear understanding of the goals and motives you’ll have a more usable and valuable design system the whole team can use and build upon.